andyjost/Sprite/docs/source/ProjectLayout.rst

         The Python code implementing Sprite.

     ``sprite/``
-        Code for the Sprite runtime libraries.
+        Source code of the Sprite runtime libraries.

 ``tests/``
     The test suite.
-See tests/README for details.
+See ``tests/README`` for help running tests.

     ``data/``
-        Test data, include Curry source files, text files, and expected results.
+        The test data.
+This includes Curry source files, text (data) files, and expected results.

     ``func_*.py``
         Functional tests.
 These execute whole Curry programs, checking for the